Aditya986025/Natural-Language-to-SQL-NL2SQL-model/README.md

 This project evaluates a Natural Language to SQL (NL2SQL) model using the transformer model `tscholak/cxmefzzi` from Hugging Face.
 The aim is to determine how accurately the model can translate natural language questions into executable SQL queries based on a given schema.
 Large Language Models (LLMs) can be used to convert natural language queries into SQL queries through a process known as Natural Language to SQL (NL2SQL) or Text-to-SQL.
 This enables non-technical users to interact with databases using plain language, eliminating the need for SQL expertise.

+Natural Language to SQL (NL2SQL) is a field of AI that focuses on converting human language questions into accurate SQL queries.
+It allows users, even without technical knowledge, to interact with databases using simple natural language.
+By leveraging advanced NLP techniques and transformer-based models (like T5, BART, or SQLCoder), NL2SQL systems can understand the user's intent and generate syntactically correct and executable SQL statements.
+These models are typically trained on datasets like Spider or WikiSQL, which contain pairs of questions and corresponding SQL queries.
+NL2SQL has significant applications in business intelligence, data analytics platforms, and chatbot systems, enabling intuitive and efficient data access.
 Step 1 : --->
 ![Screenshot 2025-05-23 121519](https://github.com/user-attachments/assets/a1aed44f-ede2-4d57-b51d-e1c0414ac0c6)